Pitithat-pu/cfdnakit/README.md

 ### Copy-number calling and tumor fraction estimation from short-fragmented cfDNA

 The figure below shows the overview of the CNV-calling procedure.
 The amount of short-fragmented cfDNA per windows are normalised and compared to a Panel-of-Normal (control).
-Segmentation is performed using PSCBS package.
-The CPA score (Raman, Lennart, et al. 2020) were calculated to estimate the copy number tumor burden.
+Segmentation is performed using the PSCBS package.
+A CPA score (Raman, Lennart, et al. 2020) were calculated to estimate the copy number tumor burden.

 <img src="https://raw.githubusercontent.com/wiki/Pitithat-pu/cfdnakit/images/cfdnakit_workflow.png" title="cfdnakit cnv calling workflow" alt="cfdnakit_workflow" width="600"/>